コンテンツにスキップ

 Watch the movie "Bella Vita"

-Traditional and natural life.
-Artistic culture and the humanity within it.
+Traditional and natural life, artistic culture and the humanity that lies within it.

-I've never been to Italy, but it made me realize once again that there are parts of Japan that are similar to ours.
+Although I have never been to Italy, it made me realize once again that there are some similarities between our two countries in Japan, which is important.

-For someone like Chris who has traveled and experienced waves all over the world, I think he must have always felt the uniqueness of various countries and felt the changes in society.
-I think there were many opportunities for me to reflect on myself.
+For someone like Chris, who has traveled and experienced waves all over the world, he must have always felt the individuality of each country and the changes in society.
+I think there were many opportunities for him to reflect on himself.

-I'm a little different from Chris, but when I think about my roots, I remember.
+It's a little different from Chris, but when I think about my roots, it reminds me of that.

-I guess it coincided with when I hit adolescence and when I started surfing.
+I guess it coincided with when I hit puberty and started surfing.

-As someone who is half American, I have a special feeling about America, and I would like to visit America someday, a country with which I have blood ties.
-There was a time when such feelings came to me strongly.
-I made many trips to visit my best friend who went to California.
-The waves in California are so attractive that I am constantly moved by them every day.
-I was fascinated by the pleasant climate and beautiful sunsets, and even decided that I wanted to live here someday.
-Eventually, I became able to speak enough English to have a conversation and as I got to know more about America, my complex about being half-Japanese disappeared somewhere, or rather, I became more confident.
-I think.
+Being half American, I have a special feeling about America, and I want to go to America, the country where I have blood ties.
+There was a time when I had such a strong desire.
+I visited my best friend who went to California and traveled there many times.
+The waves in California were so attractive that every day was filled with excitement.
+I was fascinated by the comfortable climate and beautiful sunsets, and I even wanted to live there someday.
+Eventually, I was able to speak enough English to have a conversation, and as I got to know more about America, my complex about being half-Japanese disappeared somewhere, or rather, I think I gained some confidence.
 I grew up in Japan, my mother who gave birth to me was Japanese, and my father, a Japanese fisherman, raised me.
 I have an unmistakable Japanese spirit.
-In the end, I realized that my roots are in Japan, and I think that gave me confidence.
+In the end, I realized that my roots are in Japan, and I think that led to my confidence.

-In my case, it may be a matter of a DNA level, but I think the trip made me realize something about my roots.
-By experiencing a foreign country, I feel like I reaffirmed my own culture, its beauty, and something that makes me feel safe.
-I then looked back on my environment and realized that there was something I needed to protect, so with the help of my friends and family, I started Kaneyo Shokudo .
-I had a lot of thoughts about how I could continue to carry on the family business that my mother ran at the beach and the fishing business that my father ran, but thanks to everyone's support, we are now in our 13th year.
-I was able to do this thanks to my many friends, family, and everyone who helped me.
-It connects, takes shape, and is always alive.
-I can't write all about it here, so I hope you can come and experience it someday.
+In my case, it may be something at the DNA level, but I think there was something I realized by traveling to feel my roots.
+I feel like I reaffirmed my own culture, its splendor, and something that gives me peace of mind by experiencing a foreign country.
+Then, looking back at my own environment, I realized that there were things that I needed to protect, so with the help of my friends and family, I started Kaneyo Shokudo .
+I had many thoughts about how to take over the beach house that my mother ran, the fishing industry that my father had pursued, and the family business that I should inherit, but now, thanks to the many friends, family, and everyone who helped me, I have been able to celebrate my 13th year.
+It is connected, shaped, and always lives on.
+I can't write everything here, so I hope you will visit and feel it someday.

-If you ask me if my life is beautiful, the answer is, of course, Bella Vita.
-I am truly grateful for my life.
+If I were asked if my life is beautiful, the answer would be Bella Vita.
+I am truly grateful for the life I have.

-I can't help but call life beautiful because I am grateful for life, my family, the many friends who support me, and the new encounters that come every day.
+I cannot help but call life beautiful, as I am grateful for life, for my family, for the many friends who support me, and for the new encounters I have every day.

-Being able to feel that life is beautiful is truly rich and wonderful.
+Being able to perceive life as beautiful is truly a rich and wonderful thing.

-I feel that having a beautiful life is connected to being able to be grateful.
+I feel that having a beautiful life is connected to being grateful.

-From small things around you to larger things.
+From the small things around you to the bigger things.

-In the movie ``Bella Vita,'' I feel that the connections between friends, people's lives, traditions and culture, and the community are filled with many important things that are being lost in modern society.
-That's it.
-It's not that surfers are special, but I think they are made aware of many things by constantly interacting with nature.
-By feeling the beauty of waves and nature, we may be able to discern the beauty of life and its essence.
-I feel like there are a lot of messages in this movie.
+What I feel from the film "Bella Vita" about the connections between people, their lives, traditions, culture, and community is that it is filled with many important things that are being lost in modern society.
+Surfers are not special, but I think that by constantly interacting with nature, they are able to realize many things.
+Perhaps by feeling the beauty of the waves and nature, they are able to discern the beauty and essence of life.
+I feel that this film is full of such messages.

-One of my favorite words is the phrase "Life is Art."
+One of my favorite phrases is "Life is Art."

-I think life is very artistic, and life itself is like a work of art that a person creates.
+Life is very artistic, and I think life itself is like a work of art that each person creates.
 Bella Vita.
-Once again, those are wonderful words.
-These things are common.
-Through my love of surfing, I would like to experience many things firsthand, be made aware of things, and continue to paint a beautiful life.
+Such wonderful words.
+They are so relatable.
+I want to continue to feel and realize many things through my beloved surfing, and continue to paint a beautiful life.

 Jon